Our 2017 Hosts:

 Erin is an artist, a TV and radio personality who has delivered over 100 hours of quality New Zealand television to a range of demographics from 10 to 60, including 5 years as the host of The Erin Simpson Show.

 Although as a young girl living in Te Kauwhata Erin was never adverse to pitching in on the Simpson family farm, in fact she loved it and still does on occasion when needed , the idea of her following in the family business was never on the cards.
-Instead Erin immersed herself in art and singing eventually gaining a Bachelor in Musical Theatre.
+Instead Erin immersed herself in art and singing eventually gaining a Bachelor in Musical Theatre and then took on her biggest challenge to date, ‘The Erin Simpson Show’ with 770 episodes over 5 years.

 Currently Erin is working for Stuff.co.nz as their celebrity in homes reporter, going around to celebrity homes and capturing their most treasured items and moments.
 She has a new show that has been confirmed on TVNZ and is set to be released in September 2017.
 Her home decor range ‘Beautiful Objects’ is now sold in over 100 New Zealand retail stores.